montao/vault-for-redis/README.md

 - Redis is portable and easy to start.
 A significant drawback is that usernames are not customizable with the Vault Redis plugin.
 Redis uses a permissions model that is not simple, and the documentation and syntax of the ACLs are not good enough.
 Several third-party open-source plugin implementations with different syntaxes can get mixed up and cause errors.

 #### Future work
-Use Terraform.
-Deploy to a cloud provider e.g., AWS, GCP, or Azure.
-Discuss the benefit of using e.g., Kubernetes or Fargate instead of plain Docker.
-Discuss if a real programming language is better than (ba)sh, and if new code should be written in (ba)sh at all.
+Complete the PKI part.
+Understand the benefit of using, e.g., Kubernetes or Fargate instead of plain Docker.
+Discuss if a real programming language is better than (ba)sh, and if new code should be written in (ba)sh.